WebberZone/top-10/readme.txt

 * **Works with caching plugins** like WP-Super-Cache, W3 Total Cache or Quick Cache

+If you're looking for a plugin to display related, look no further than my other plugin <a href="http://ajaydsouza.com/wordpress/plugins/contextual-related-posts">Contextual Related Posts</a>

 == Screenshots ==

 1. Top-10 options - General options